 - On the other hand, if it sticks to the spoon, it’s way too thick and will need to be thinned out slightly.

 - If the batter is relatively thick and falls very slowly from the spoon into the bowl, you have the right consistency.

 How to Fix Too-Thick Brownie Batter

+So what should brownie batter look like?
 Thickness is a good thing when we’re discussing brownie batter.
 You want your brownie batter to be on the thick side.
 However, an overly dense brownie will not render positive results.
-But before you toss the batter, use this quick and easy fix for too-thick brownie batter.
+But before you toss the batter, use this quick and easy fix when your brownie mix/batter is too thick.